udelcodes/udelcodes.github.io/LTC/day1.md

 Once you've found some of those items, <a href="./introtohtml/index.html" target="_blank" >click here</a> to start learning how to write HTML code!

 Ready to write your own code?
 Go back into your <b>index.html</b> file in the GitHub repository we made earlier and start writing! <br>
-If you need a little help,you can use the template found <a href="https://codepen.io/mariavanv/pen/YzwXKvQ" target="_blank" >here</a> or <a href="./template.html" target="_blank">here</a> to get started.
+If you need a little help,you can use the template found <a href="./template.html" target="_blank">here</a> to get started.
 Just copy and paste that file into your own <b>index.html</b> and change the content to say whatever you'd like!
 Feel free to add your own stuff in there, too!

 <h3>CSS</h3>
 Want to add some <i>style</i>???
 Click <a href="./introtocss/index.html" target="_blank" >here</a> to learn about CSS!<br>